-It is quiet common for coding guideline documents to recommend that an identifiers spelling include encoded information on the source code context of its declaration.
+It is quiet common for coding guideline documents to recommend that an identifier's spelling include encoded information on the source code context of its declaration.
 The term naming conventions is often used to refer to these recommendations.
-Probably the most commonly known of these conventions is the Hungarian naming convention, [281] which encodes type information and other attributes in the spelling of an identifier.
-As discussed elsewhere, such information may not be relevant to the reader, may reduce the memidentifier encoding usability orability of the identifier spelling, may increase the reader. orability of the identifier spelling, may increase the probability that it will be confused with other identifiers, and increase the cost of maintaining code.
+Probably the most commonly known of these conventions is the Hungarian naming convention,^[293] which encodes type information and other attributes in the spelling of an identifier.
+As discussed elsewhere, such information may not be relevant to the reader, may reduce the memorability of hungarian naming the identifier spelling, may increase the probability that it will be confused with other identifiers, and increase 792 identifier encoding usability that it will be confused with other identifiers. the cost of maintaining code.